 - plus 1 egg to beat and brush ove buns before baking

-- Melt butter in the pan, pour on the milk and heat to 98.6 degrees.
+- Melt butter in the pan, remove from heat and pour in the milk

 - Stir in the yeast and make sure it dissolves completely